mjpayne8/polymorphism_and_composition_quiz/polymorphism_composition_quiz.md

 It means an object can have multiple types.
 This means we can store objects with some common behaviour together though they are different classes.
 A car can be both of vehicle type and car type.

 3. What can we use to implement polymorphism in Java?
-We can use classes and interfaces.
+We can use classes, inheritance and interfaces.

 4. How many 'forms' can an object take when using polymorphism?
 It can take as many forms as interfaces implemented.